 When I think of photography I think of two concepts, one is the art form of light, composition, meaning or story telling and the other is documentation.
-I think there are few the artists who actually are able to blend the two together. i’m convinced that author and photographer Leslie Williamson is able to pull off both quite well.
+I think there are few artists who actually are able to blend the two together.
+I’m convinced that author and photographer Leslie Williamson is able to pull off both quite well.
 While focusing on the genre of design history and photography her books share with us a rarely seen view of intimate portraiture.

 The most personalized space a person can own is their home.
 The way we decorate, the books we read, the objects we collect, etc. I have been doing research on some of the great designers of the twentieth century and getting lost in wormholes of information.
 The historical context, who they were and their influences and especially how the designers lived intrigue me.
 One source of information typically leads me to another and so it would seem only a matter of time that I would come across the work of Leslie Williamson.